h4ck3rk3y/h4ck3rk3y.github.io/achievements.md

 ## Hackathons

-- **[Top 20 of Travel and Transport @India Hacks 2016](https://www.hackerearth.com/sprints/travel-and-transportation-india-hacks-2016/)** - My project routerush came in the top 20 projects among 700 other projects in the nation wide hackathon India Hacks.
-The app makes a random itenirary depending on your budget.
-Have the second round on 19th of March.
+- **[Top 20 of Travel and Transport @India Hacks 2016](https://www.hackerearth.com/sprints/travel-and-transportation-india-hacks-2016/)** - My project RouteRush came in the top 20 projects among 700 other projects in the nation wide hackathon India Hacks.
+The app makes a random itinerary depending on your budget.
 Find the app [here](http://routerush.me).

 -  **[Top 20 of Online Commerce @India Hacks 2016](https://www.hackerearth.com/sprints/online-commerce-india-hacks-2016/)** - Developed an extension  that quantifies product reviews and provides valuable insights.
 For example you or on the product page of a book and you click on the extension, depending on the top 50 reviews it may tell you something about say the story, the font, the paper etc. The app is domain independent.
 Around 1000 other teams participated.
 You can download the extension [here](https://bit.ly/revmine) or if you are not from India, you can look at the related webpage [here](http://revmine.tk).

 - **Winner HP Enterprises Day @BITS Pilani 2016** - RevMine was presented in HP Enterprises Day, BITS Pilani.
-We were to present ready made student projects and we decided to go with revmine and were selected as winners of the event.
+We were to present ready made student projects and we decided to go with RevMine and were selected as winners of the event.

--  **Winner Project Presentation, APOGEE @BITS Pilani**- RevMine was first concieved as a part of my study project *Sentiment analysis of new and emerging media*, and we had decided to present it in our tech fest.
-It was finally made the India Hacks hackathon but was upgraded and made release worthy prior to the project presentation event.
+-  **Winner Project Presentation, APOGEE @BITS Pilani**- RevMine was first conceived as a part of my study project *Sentiment analysis of new and emerging media*, and we had decided to present it in our tech fest.
+It was finally made  during the India Hacks hackathon but was upgraded and made release worthy prior to the project presentation event.

 - **Top 8 of Microsoft Code.Fun.Do @BITS Pilani 2016** - Developed, Musique a music discovery engine based on how tinder work.
 Find the app [here](https://github.com/Zephrys/musique)

 ## CTFs

 - **Ranked in Top 50 @Build The Shield, Microsoft 2016** - Selected for the second phase of Microsoft Build the Shield, a jeopardy styled ctf for college students.
-The second round is also on the 19th of March, can only be at one place.

 ## Summer of Code Programs